share-secrets-safely/cli/README.md

  * **general improvements**
   * [ ] Unify naming scheme of all deployables to make curling code easier
+  * [ ] find a better name for merge, given that merging is just a side-effect.
+      With the action driven interface, it can do pretty much everything on the data it has so far.
+Some commands effect the merging, some pull out and/or print data.
+      That way, extract is not a separate subcommand.

 ### Roadmap to 3.3